sucho-archiving/sucho-archiving.github.io/browsertrix-cloud.md

 ## Overview

-Browsertrix Cloud enables you to run automated web crawls using SUCHO's cloud servers, without having to install Docker and use the command line.
+Browsertrix Cloud enables you to run automated web crawls using SUCHO's cloud servers, without having to install anything on your computer.

 The [command-line version of Browsertrix](https://www.sucho.org/browsertrix) gives you more control over things like path exclusions (e.g. to avoid crawling through lots of empty past-event calendar pages) and timeout rules (which help with very slow sites), so if you're comfortable working with the command line, we encourage you to use that route.
 Otherwise, read on for how to run automated crawls on Browsertrix Cloud!

-*To start using Browsertrix Cloud, you can go to the cluster site and sign-up or log in with the credentials you used to sign up.
-(Please contact us if you need the URL)*
+*To start using Browsertrix Cloud, you can go to the SUCHO Browsertrix Cloud site and sign-up, or log in with the credentials you used to sign up before.
+(Please contact us if you need the URL.)*

 ## Sign up for an account
 If you don't have an account yet, click *Sign Up* in the top right.
 You will then see a sign-up box where you can enter your e-mail, password and name.
-(The name will be shown in the UI and a lowercase, no-spaces version will be added to the crawl filenames)
+The name you use will show up in the UI, and will be part of the filename of the archives you create.

 Once you click Sign Up, you will be automatically logged in and ready to start archiving!

 You will see an archive called *Your-Name's Archive*.

-(A confirmation e-mail will also be sent to you.
-For now, it is not required to use the service)
+A confirmation e-mail will also be sent to you.
+For now, it is not required to use the service.

 ## Log in
 If you've already signed-up, you can log in with existing credentials.
 You can also request a password reset if needed.

 ## Archives
 Once you've logged in, you'll see *Your-Name's Archive*.
 Click on this link and you'll be taken to your personal archive.
 (If others have invited you to join their archive, its possible other archives will appear in the list as well.
-For Sucho, all data is going in the same place, so we're giving everyone their own archive to make it easier to organize).
+For SUCHO, all data is going in the same place, so we're giving everyone their own archive to make it easier to organize).

 This will take you to a page with tabs at the top for "Crawls" (where you can see currently active crawls) and "Crawl Templates".
 Click on "Crawl Templates", which is where you can configure the setup for capturing a website.